Macro photography with a digital SLR camera — Part 1

 Manual mode, f/16.
 250th second (or whatever your flash sync speed was).
 Flash ready.

 If you look at the diagram above, you’ll see a problem for bug shooters.
 The blue box is the area within which objects will be in sharp focus.
-That box gets thinner as you focus closer to the camera, and so you have only a very small depth of field.
+That box gets thinner as you focus closer to the camera.
+In other words, you’ll only have a very small depth of field.

 Now, I want to stress here that I’m not trying to tell you to take every macro shot from the side of your subject.
 That would be boring and it’s better if you decide, not me, about where and how to take your shot.
 Just remember that you have that easy trick available.